gogorichie/sample-data/README.md

 ## License

-This project is licensed under the Apache License.
-See the [LICENSE](LICENSE) file for details.
+This project is free and unencumbered software released into the public domain.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ## Contributing